Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 You can prevent the development of bartholinitis in fairly simple and well-known ways, such as:

-• observe intimate hygiene by washing daily in the morning and evening;
+• Maintain intimate hygiene by washing your face every morning and evening;

-• strengthen immune forces, in this case, even if the infection penetrates the mucous membranes of the vagina, the body will cope with it on its own, preventing further development;
+• strengthen immune forces, in this case, even if the infection penetrates the vaginal mucosa, the body will cope with it on its own, preventing further development;

 • wear underwear made of high-quality fabric;

-• each sexual contact must be protected, for this you should use a condom.
+• Every sexual contact must be protected; for this, a condom should be used.

 Also, as a preventive measure for any female ailment, it is necessary to regularly visit a gynecologist.
-And in case of suspicion of bartholinitis, it is best to immediately seek qualified help, without resorting to self-medication.
+And if you suspect bartholinitis, it is best to immediately seek qualified help without resorting to self-medication.

 Text: Tatyana Maratova

-Bartholinitis, the treatment of which can sometimes take much longer than a woman expected, occurs at the moment when the Bartholin gland is blocked in the vestibule of the vagina.
+Bartholinitis, the treatment of which can sometimes take much longer than a woman expected, occurs when the Bartholin gland in the vestibule of the vagina is blocked.

 Causes of the disease

-Which suggests bartholinitis treatment And what is bartholinitis in general?
-When the opening of the Bartholin's gland becomes blocked in the vagina, a fluid-filled cyst forms.
-Bartholinitis itself is not an infection, although an infection may well be the cause.
-Bartholinitis can also result from inflammation or physical blockage (eg, mucus) of the Bartholin gland leading to the vagina.
+What does it suggest? bartholinitis treatment and what is bartholinitis anyway?
+When the opening of the Bartholin gland becomes blocked, a fluid-filled cyst forms in the vagina.
+Bartholinitis itself is not an infection, although infection may well be its cause.
+Bartholinitis can also occur as a result of inflammation or physical blockage (for example, mucus) of the Bartholin gland leading to the vagina.
 If infection occurs, the result will be just bartholinitis.
-If the infection is severe or not the first time, bartholinitis may require a surgical procedure, medically called marsupialization, to treat bartholinitis.
+If the infection is severe or repeated, a surgical procedure called marsupialization may be necessary to treat bartholinitis.
 Sometimes only such an operation can stop the occurrence of relapses.

-Without immediate treatment, iron bartholinitis can grow to the size of a pea, or even the size of a hen's egg.
-Bartholinitis is most likely to occur in women of childbearing age, and when the disease is found in a woman over 40 years old, the doctor may recommend a biopsy to be sure there are no cancer cells.
-However, it should be noted that Bartholin gland cancer is extremely rare.
+Without immediate treatment, iron bartholinitis can grow to the size of a pea, or even the size of a chicken egg.
+Bartholinitis is most likely to occur in women of childbearing age, and when such a disease is detected in a woman over 40 years of age, the doctor may recommend a biopsy to be sure that there are no cancer cells.
+It should be noted, however, that Bartholin gland cancer is extremely rare.

-Bartholinitis is not a sexually transmitted disease.
-It is quite rare, so the mechanism of bartholinite formation is poorly understood.
-What is known for certain is that a bacterial infection or STDs (sexually transmitted diseases) are not its causes.
+Bartholinitis is not a disease that is sexually transmitted.
+It is quite rare, so the mechanism of formation of bartholinitis is poorly understood.
+What is certain is that a bacterial infection or STDs (sexually transmitted diseases) are not its causes.

-Treatment of bartholinitis can be carried out not only by contacting a doctor, but also at home.
-Home treatment for bartholinitis includes sitz baths to help drain fluid from the cyst (sometimes called drainage in medicine).
-There are special sitz baths for this, but the easiest way is to sit in a bath filled with warm water a few centimeters.
+Treatment of bartholinitis can be carried out not only by visiting a doctor, but also at home.
+Home treatment for bartholinitis includes sitz baths, which help remove fluid from the cyst (in medicine, similar procedures are sometimes called drainage).
+There are special sitz baths for this, but the easiest way is to sit in a bathtub filled with a few centimeters of warm water.
 The water should not be very hot.
 Such baths should be taken for 10-15 minutes, several times a day.
-Sometimes such procedures are all that is needed in order to cure bartholinitis.
+Sometimes such procedures are all that is needed to cure bartholinitis.

-On the eve of the woman's vagina there is a steam gland, which is called Bartholin's.
-With its inflammation, a diagnosis of "bartholinitis" is made.
-Treatment is often performed surgically.
-Bartholinitis can go into a chronic stage.
-In this case, relapses develop cysts.
+In the vestibule of a woman's vagina there is a paired gland called Bartholin's gland.
+When it becomes inflamed, a diagnosis of “bartholinitis” is made.
+Treatment is often done with surgery.
+Bartholinitis can become chronic.
+In this case, relapses occur and cysts develop.

 Indications for non-surgical treatment

-The operation is resorted to in the last phase of the disease.
-It is called a true Bartholin gland abscess.
-Contraindications for the operation:
+Surgery is resorted to in the last phase of the disease.
+It is called a true Bartholin's gland abscess.
+Contraindications for surgery:

 • acute bartholinitis;